Big data analytics system (Apache Spark)

 The Apache Spark deployment pattern aims to bring spatial analytics to a familiar environment for data scientists using a Spark library, allowing them to add value through spatial functions and processes in new or existing analytics workflows.
 Apache Spark provides distributed compute capabilities that support access to a broad range of datasets, a robust library set of capabilities, the ability to explore and interact with structured analytics, and the ability to produce results that can be utilized by a stakeholder or downstream business process.

 The Esri-provided Spark library that powers the big data analytics system pattern on Apache Spark is ArcGIS GeoAnalytics Engine.
 ArcGIS GeoAnalytics Engine uses Apache Spark to access over 150 cloud-native geoanalytics tools and functions for understanding trends, patterns, and correlations.
 ArcGIS GeoAnalytics Engine can be installed on a personal computer or a standalone Spark cluster, though most organizations tend to utilize managed Spark services in the cloud.
 These cloud managed environments simplify big data processing, achieve scalability, optimize costs, leverage advanced analytic capabilities, ensure security and compliance, and benefit from managed services and support provided by cloud providers.
-These include Amazon EMR, Databricks, Azure Synapse Analytics, and Google Cloud Dataproc.
+These include Amazon EMR, Databricks, Azure Synapse Analytics, Google Cloud Dataproc, and Microsoft Fabric.

 In addition to ArcGIS GeoAnalytics Engine, Esri offers an alternative Spark library for spatial big data analytics called the Big Data Toolkit.
 The Big Data Toolkit (BDT) is an Esri Professional Services solution that offers some unique capabilities and may be appropriate in certain scenarios that have requirements to extend spatial functions and tools with enhanced capabilities.
 See extended capabilities for more information.